dragonfly-science/dragonfly-website/content/work/delphi-case-study/content.md

 be applied in a range of sectors.
 It allows experts to independently contribute information, highlighting where participants agree or disagree, and showing where information is lacking.

-> At our workshops we have people from 20 countries looking at us across the
-> table, so if something doesn’t get done on time or to the required standard,
-> there’s nowhere to hide.
-The Dragonfly team certainly delivered for us.
->
-> Like many people, I’m a visual thinker and the Delphi graphics really drew the
-> best out of us in terms of response, as opposed to a written survey.
->
-> Everyone was very happy with what they got out of it.
-By the end of the
-> process, people were comfortable to say that this is the best available
-> information for our purposes – that this is the input we need for the models.

-<cite>Neville Smith<br />
-Principal Fisheries Scientist<br />
-Fisheries and Ecosystem Monitoring and Analysis<br />
-Pacific Community (SPC).</cite>